 The online Master of Science in Electrical Engineering (MS-EE), hosted on the internationally acclaimed Coursera platform, offers stackable graduate-level courses, graduate certificates, and a fully accredited Master’s Degree in Electrical Engineering.
 The MS-EE on Coursera students earn the same credentials as our on-campus students.
-There are no designations on official CU transcripts, degrees, or certificates, that this is an online program.
+There are no designations on official CU transcripts, diploma, or certificates, that this is an online program.

 The diagram displayed below shows that the MS-EE on Coursera courses and certificates can be stacked into the full 30 credit hour degree.

 - $667 per credit hour.